Create a free online store with Square

 How much money do I need to start a homewares business?

 How much money you need depends on what products you're going to sell and how you're setting up the business.
-It may be possible to start an online homeware business for under $500.
-However, if you are planning on opening a physical store then your startup costs will be much higher.
+Common startup costs for a homewares business include:

 How can I get money to start my own business?

 There are different ways to finance your startup.
 The first option is to bootstrap the company from your personal savings.
 However, if you need more money, you can consider alternative financing methods for your business.

 How can I set my homewares business apart from competitors?

 Homewares retail is a competitive space.
 To add value to customers' shopping experience, you could offer gift wrapping services, interior design and home organisation consultation in person or on video call, or offer courses such as pottery classes.Back to top